"Despicable": SASCOC condemns alleged death threats against SA long jumper

 PAY ATTENTION: Let yourself be inspired by real people who go beyond the ordinary!
 Subscribe and watch our new shows on Briefly TV Life now!

-Alleged death threats have followed a star South African field athlete to the Paris 2024 Olympic Games as he gears up for a thrilling debut.
+Alleged death threats followed a star South African field athlete to the Paris 2024 Olympic Games ahead of his thrilling debut.

-South African long jumper Jovan van Vuuren was the apparent target of a personal attack, coming to a head with apparent death threats.
+South African long jumper Jovan van Vuuren became the apparent target of a personal attack after he received harmful messages.

-According to a rattled van Vuuren, he had received these via WhatsApp texts, The South African reported.
+According to a rattled van Vuuren, The South African reported, his alleged intimidators directed the threats at him via WhatsApp.

-The 28-year-old reportedly received the messages on Saturday, 3 August, a mere one day before taking to the field to compete at his first Olympic Games.
+This was as the 28-year-old prepared for his event on Saturday, 3 August, one day before competing at his first Olympic Games.

-The South African Sports Confederation and Olympic Committee (SASCOC) condemned the reported threats against the long jumper.
+The South African Sports Confederation and Olympic Committee (SASCOC) strongly condemned the threats against the long jumper.

 SASCOC said in a statement: